 You may remember studying the Hiroshima bombing in school.
 But nothing can prepare you for the pictures, videos, charred remnants of victims’ belongings, and the sounds of people crying in the museum.

-The atomic bomb exploded over a city crowded with children, women, and elderly citizens going about their daily lives.
-Being a military retiree, I studied the U.S. decision to drop the bomb on a civilian population.
-From far away, the logic made sense.
-But when you stand on ground zero and see the destruction it caused to generations of people, it is a sobering sight.
+The atomic bomb exploded over the center of the city crowded with children, women, and elderly citizens going about their daily lives.
+When you stand on ground zero and see the destruction it caused to generations of people, it is a sobering sight.

 Miyajima Island & Itsukushima Shrine